gregnordin/notes_to_self/Blender/notes-Blender.md

 Add `make_channel_layer()` function and use it in the layer for loop.

+## How do secondary images in one layer?

+One possibility:

+- Have primary and secondary image objects, each with different colors.
+- Transition both from transparent to secondary image color.
+- Then transition primary object from secondary image color to primary image color.

 ## Next:

 - &#9989; Create different types of lights and play with parameters to get ones I like (point, area, sun) &rarr; go with sun